 What Value Does Your Association Truly Bring?
 5 Ways to Find Out

-We all think we have that perfect elevator pitch that we can rattle off to prospective members or even just to answer a random inquiring mind.
-But, does your answer truly represent the value that you bring to your members?
+We all think we have that perfect elevator pitch we can rattle off to prospective members or even just to answer a random inquiring mind.
+But does your answer truly represent the value that you bring to your members?
 This question is something that must be answered with 100% certainty if you want your organization to continue to be successful, especially in a time where members expect clear and concise return on their investment of time and money.

 Here are Five Ways to Find Out What Value Your Association Truly Brings:

-- Surveys: This is probably the most obvious and measurable way to get a true feeling of the value that your association truly brings.
-You’re able to send it out to your entire membership database, segment by multiple influencing factors like industry (if applicable), how many years they’ve been a member, and even job title.
+- Surveys: This is probably the most obvious and measurable way to get a true feeling of the value that your association brings.
+You’re able to send it out to your entire membership database, segment by multiple influencing factors like industry (if applicable), how many years they’ve been a member and even job title.
 You’ll be able to find some very interesting correlations between various segmentations.
-One thing to keep in mind about this tactic, is that the way you write the questions for the survey typically have huge impacts on how people answer.
-You want your questions to be very non-influential on how people answer.For example: Don’t have a question about what is the biggest value they see in being a member of your association, and then have a multiple choice answer key.
+One thing to keep in mind about this tactic is that the way you write the questions for the survey typically have huge impacts on how people answer.
+You want your questions to be very non-influential.For example: Don’t have a question about what is the biggest value they see in being a member of your association and then give a multiple choice answer key.
 Leave that question as an open blank so they can answer in their own words.
 If you guide their answers, you’re likely to get the answer you think you already know.

 Be sure you make it very clear to those you’re speaking with that you want to hear the good and the bad.
 The bad feedback you get from members may be the most valuable information you get during this project.
 Where can your association improve and fill holes in programs, conferences, etc.?
 Let your interviewees be very candid.
-Tell to not hold back and to tell you like it is.
-You may not like what you hear immediately, but you’ll love to actions it will provide your leadership moving forward.
+Tell them to not hold back and to tell you like it is.
+You may not like what you hear immediately, but you’ll love the actions it will provide your leadership moving forward.

-- Check Your Referrals: This is one of the more unique ways of checking the value that your association brings, but it can also be on eof the most effective.
+- Check your referrals: This is one of the more unique ways of checking the value that your association brings, but it can also be one of the most effective.
 Take some time to meet with people that have become members through a referral of another member, as well as those who were the referrers.
-When a current member refers a new member to your association, it is absolutely because of the fact that you showed them some type of value.
+When a current member refers a new member to your association, it is absolutely because you showed them some type of value.
 They felt that their time and money was well-spent with your association because of some type of perceived value.

 The second reason is because it’s a great way to make sure that the value they thought they would get from being a member is being fulfilled.
 There is really no better source for an honest assessment than a member that is new.
-If they feel like they’ve wasted their money by becoming a member, they’ll tell you be not renewing.
-They have no vested interest because they haven’t been a member long, so they value is truly what becomes the deciding factor to renew or not (besides the cost of dues, of course).
+If they feel like they’ve wasted their money by becoming a member, they’ll tell you by not renewing.
+They have no vested interest because they haven’t been a member long, so value is truly what becomes the deciding factor to renew or not (besides the cost of dues, of course).